-The MicroUI API module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the [MicroUI] library:
+The MicroUI API module must be added to the module.ivy of the MicroEJ Application project:

 '''

 <dependency org="ej.api" name="microui" rev="2.4.0"/>

 '''

 This library provides a set of options.
 Refer to the chapter Application Options which lists all available options.